North Carolina Child Custody Laws

 How Custody is Determined

-North Carolina family courts decide child custody issues based on what it believes to be in the best interest of the child.
+North Carolina courts decide child custody issues based on what they believe to contribute to the best interest and overall welfare of the child.
 This is called the best interest of the child standard.
-Some of the factors courts will use when deciding custody issues are:
+Some of the factors courts will consider before issuing a child custody order are:

 • History of domestic violence